 You must have an extra ten minutes of activities to make sure there is no down time.
 I would avoid any competitive games as when this kind of class competes it opens the door for trash talk and over-the-top talking.

-I suggest you make a Daily Tech Guide (“DTG”) in either PowerPoint or your interactive board’s software.
+I suggest you make a Daily Tech Guide (“DTG”) in either PowerPoint, Google Slides or your interactive board’s software.
 You need to vary the activities, embed the videos, embed the songs, insert pictures of the pages in the text, insert worksheet with the answers, everything so that there are no transitions.

 Invest in a remote presentation device or wireless mouse so you can walk around the room and stand next to the trouble-makers as you click through the lesson.
 If you are pressed for time, these lessons are available from my store.
-If you want to learn more about making DTGs, read my book, The World Language Daily Tech Guide
+If you want to learn more about making DTGs, you can get a free template without musical videos on the first day when you join my challenge or read my blog on Just Prep During Your Prep

 If you are still doing paired practices they are not to choose their friends, You choose their partners because you are in control.